Each year, millions of people observe St. Patrick's Day, but those in the real Churches of God (COGs), like the Continuing Church of God, do not.

 Not only do we not celebrate what "the universal church" observes, we do not accept that God is a trinity in the Greco-Roman sense.
 A three-leafed shamrock is what we in the USA call a three-leafed clover.
 The early church did not consider that God was a trinity like that, hence the observation of a holiday intended to celebrate one who used a green clover to mislead people about the nature of the Godhead would not be appropriate.
 (Two articles of related interest may be Did Early Christians Think the Holy Spirit Was A Separate Person in a Trinity? and Binitarian View: One God, Two Beings Before the Beginning.

-Although in Ireland wearing blue was at first common, green was used elsewhere (especially in the USA) and eventually became the color of the day even in Ireland.
+Although in Ireland wearing blue was at first common for the holiday, green was used elsewhere (especially in the USA) and eventually became the color of the day even in Ireland.
 This is probably not just because Ireland is a green country with a green flag (though those are factors), but because of the stories associated with Patrick's the three-leafed shamrock and the trinity.

 The History Channel reports: